-The Index Provider selects components from an eligible universe of the constituents ranked between 1,001 and 3,000 by market capitalization within the NASDAQ US Benchmark Index.
-Eligible securities must have a minimum three-month average daily dollar trading volume of \$1 million.
-The Index Provider assigns a relative strength score for each eligible security based on the security's intermediate- and long-term price movements relative to a representative market benchmark.
-The Index Provider then ranks the eligible securities by their relative strength score, selects approximately 200 securities with the greatest scores for inclusion in the Underlying Index.
-Component security weights are based on relative scores, with securities with higher scores receiving larger weights.
-The Index Provider rebalances the Underlying Index quarterly, on the last trading day in March, June, September and December.
+The Index Provider assigns a relative strength score to each eligible security based on the security's intermediate and long-term price movements relative to a representative market benchmark.
+The Index Provider then ranks the eligible securities by their relative strength score, selects approximately 100 securities with the greatest scores for inclusion in the Underlying Index and then weights each component security based on its relative strength score.
+Securities with higher scores receive larger weights.

+The Underlying Index is rebalanced quarterly after the close of the last trading day in March, June, September and December.
 At each rebalance, the Index Provider ensures that all securities with weights greater than 5% of the Underlying Index, in the aggregate, do not exceed 25% of the weight of the Underlying Index.
 Component securities that cease to remain eligible for inclusion in the Underlying Index are removed and are not replaced until the next quarterly rebalance.
-The Fund is rebalanced in accordance with the Underlying Index.
+The Fund is rebalanced and reweighted in accordance with the Underlying Index.